 The Meaning of Mental Health

-From my experience, I can tell you that we need to get a strong handle on “mental health” first before we proceed.
-Contrary to common perception, mental health is NOT just “the absence of mental disorders or disabilities.”
-Rather, it is a positive state of well-being in which an individual realizes his/her abilities, can cope with normal stresses, works productively, and makes a contribution to the community.
-In other words, it implies overall cognitive, behavioral, and emotional well-being of a person.
+I can tell you that we all need to get a strong handle on “mental health” first before we proceed.
+Contrary to lay perception, mental health is NOT “the absence of mental disorders or disabilities.”
+Rather, it is a state of well-being in which an individual realizes his/her abilities, can cope well with normal stresses, can work productively, and make a contribution to the community of which they are part.
+In other words, it is overall cognitive, behavioral, and emotional well-being.

 Better Quality of Life

-As any good mental health coach will tell you, mental well-being brings better quality of life and thereby makes room for greater participation in community building e.g. volunteering, taking up local causes, fundraising etc. A mentally healthy person is also more likely to take to new hobbies, forge new acquaintances, and travel more.
+As good mental health coaches can tell you, mental well-being brings better quality of life and thereby makes room for greater participation in community building e.g. volunteering, taking up local causes, fundraising etc. A mentally healthy person is also more likely to take to new hobbies, forge new acquaintances, and travel more.

 Mental health coaches opine that good mental health makes challenges easier to overcome.
-Whereas some people take recourse to alcohol / drugs, withdrawal or fighting as coping mechanisms to manage relationship problems, financial worries, job challenges and other problems, a mentally healthy person adopts healthier coping mechanisms.
+While some resort to alcohol / drugs, withdrawal or fighting as coping mechanisms to manage relationship issues, economic worries, job challenges and other obstacles, a mentally healthy person adopts healthier coping mechanisms.

-Mental health has a strongly link with self-perception as it can play a big role in building self-esteem.
-Self-confidence is a good indicator of a healthy mind.
-A mentally healthy person focuses on the good in themselves and is fired by the ambition of leading a healthy, happy life.
+Mental health has a strongly link with self-perception as it can play a big role in promoting self-esteem.
+Self-confidence indicates a healthy mind.
+A mentally healthy person focuses on the good they have and is fired by the desire to leading a healthy, happy life.

-Good mental health enables us to have quality time, affection and support of our friends and family.
-Besides, since there is no emotional distress, it is easy to support the people you love and care for in their times of need.
-Obviously, one cannot expect an unhealthy person to support another unhealthy person!
+Sound mental health enables us to have quality time, affection and our friends and family’s support.
+Besides, since there is no emotional distress, it can be easy to support the people you love in the times of need.
+Obviously, one doesn’t expect an unhealthy person to support another unhealthy one!